Smashing Daily #19: Dots, Medicine, Compression

-“The Great Discontent: Dan Cederholm”
+“The Great Discontent: Dan Cederholm6”

-Here’s an extensive portrait and interview with Dan Cederholm, (the creator of Dribbble) about design, his life and all of the great things he’s done.
+Here’s an extensive portrait and interview with Dan Cederholm, (the creator of Dribbble7) about design, his life and all of the great things he’s done.
 A long read but definitely worth your time… this man does great things.